oktadev/okta-blog/_source/_posts/2023-07-17-enterprise-ready-getting-started.md

 You will also need a code editor or IDE to make changes to the application.
 Feel free to use your favorite IDE.
 It may be helpful for your IDE to have built-in terminal access as there may be command-line operations to run in the workshops.

-If you are searching for an IDE, we recommend [Visual Studio Code](https://code.visualstudio.com/).
+If you are searching for an IDE, I recommend [Visual Studio Code](https://code.visualstudio.com/).

 ## Install application dependencies